 A 35-year-old mother of four presented with recurrence of bilateral refluxing varicosities after previous thermal ablation treatment at another facility.
-Her symptoms included leg fatigue, heaviness
+Her symptoms included leg fatigue, heaviness and ankle swelling.

 Upon completion of venous Doppler reflux ultrasound, multiple large caliber saphenous tributary varicose veins and remnants of the previously treated Great Saphenous Vein (GSV) were demonstrated at proximal thigh.